Biryani Rice (Pilaf) from Leftover Curries

 Heat oil in a pan and fry onions until brown, see picture.
 Drain and keep aside.

-In the same pan, with the remaining oil, add chicken curry and 1/3rd of the onions.
+In the same pan, with the remaining oil, add your chosen curry and 1/3rd of the onions.
 Heat it through.
 You can add some frozen or pre-boiled mixed vegetables here.
 Keep aside.
 Now you are ready to assemble the biryani.

 Butter an ovenproof dish.